devmachinist/Vibe/README.md

 ## License

-Vibe is licensed under the MIT License.
+Vibe is licensed under an MIT License.
 ---

 Experience the simplicity and power of Vibe—start building today!